me-nova/resizable-notes/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It took about 7 hours to right the test application.
 The application provides the following functionality:
 1. Create a new note of the specified size at the specified position.
 2. Change note size by dragging.